 The club officers are Hector Renderos (President) and Naomi O’Connor (Secretary), with Profs.
 Claudia Sellers and Guck Ooi as advisors.
 The club meets every first Friday of the month at 5:00 pm (virtually for now, via Zoom) and all students are encouraged to join.
 To participate, we invite you to email email@example.com and connect with us in Pronto using group code EUQ9CJ.

-Mission: Promote understanding, recognition, and appreciation of cultural differences; reach out to all students through cultural activities and meetings; and support international students in achieving educational advancement.
-Meet every other Thursday from 12:30 to 1:30pm in Ridgecrest/IWV MB246.
-For more info contact Lucila Gonzalez-Cirre at (760) 384-6121 / email@example.com.
+This club is an educational and social group, which stresses multicultural traditions and cultures.
+Its mission is to promote understanding, recognition, and appreciation of cultural differences, and to reach out to all students through cultural activities and meetings.
+Meets one Thursday a month from 12:30 to 1:30pm in the East Wing.
+For more info contact advisor Lucila Gonzalez-Cirre at 760-384-6121 firstname.lastname@example.org

 The Student Services United club provides students with the opportunity to develop a networking system that is cohesive with the challenges they encounter on a day-to-day basis.
 It provides an opportunity for special services students to develop leadership skills through the presentation of various campus and community activities and cooperation with other organizations.
 The underlying theme for the club’s activities is to educate the college and community about ethnic-cultural diversity and about the needs and contribution of disabled and economically challenged people.
 Meetings are held on the second and fourth Tuesday of each month from 12:30 -1:30 pm.
-Contact advisors Penny Talley firstname.lastname@example.org or Pam Godfrey email@example.com at (760) 384-6250 for more info.
+Contact advisor Rachel Barksdale firstname.lastname@example.org for more info.